 Music Directors will correspond regularly with group members in the months between November and May.
-These communications are facilitated through the International Office and generally consist of practice or study assignments, preparation for the next rehearsal or meeting, and information about the upcoming tour.
+The International Office facilitates these communications, which generally consist of practice or study assignments, preparation for the next rehearsal or meeting, and information about the upcoming tour.
 For basic questions relating to preparations for the tour, please contact the International Office directly.
+Some Music Directors choose to provide online resources to assist your musical preparation as you practice your Blue Lake International music at home.